 Over the past 9 years I have read quite a bit, so when I see a statement such as this (from another individual in the conversation),

 Are you saying that alkalized water has no benefits because it's immediately turned acidic in the stomach…Tums and antacids help people, why not alkalized water to act almost as a Tums tablet.
-[Corrected for punctuation]
+[Corrected for punctuation]or this

 First the initial friend that posted this caught me a bit by surprise, just by mentioning "alkalized water."
 It was not a phrase I was expecting to come from his fingers.
 In response I wrote a very simplistic view of digestion,